Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 ## Program Design and Logic:
 **Functions overview** :
 The functions used in the code are:
-**- void printBoard()** This function prints the whole sudokuboard in a formatted way.
+**- void printBoard():** This function prints the whole sudokuboard in a formatted way.
-**- bool isvalid()** It checks if the entry is valid according to the sudoku rules.
+**- bool isvalid():** It checks if the entry is valid according to the sudoku rules.
-**- void initialboard()** It generates a valid sudokuboard and then generates a partially filled version of it to start the game.
+**- void initialboard():** It generates a valid sudokuboard and then generates a partially filled version of it to start the game.
-**- int userEntry()** It lets the user choose the row and column number and then takes an input if it is valid.
+**- int userEntry():** It lets the user choose the row and column number and then takes an input if it is valid.
+**-void hint():** It generates hint on user’s demand.
+The hint is generated in the cell indicated by the user.
+Rand function is used to generate a number between 1-9, the number satisfying the suduko rules (isvalid function) is placed in the cell.

 ## Execution Instructions:
 1) All the team members discussed the logic and divided the functions equally among eachother.